bartbutenaers/node-red-contrib-blockly/README.md

 11. **Log** the specified text in the console.
 Multiple log levels are available (log, error, warning, trace, debug).
 The warnings and errors will also be displayed in the flow editor debug tab.
 The trace and debug levels are only used to display details, and are not visible if no logger for those levels is specified in Node-Red.
 12. **Clone message** can be used to create a new separate copy of the specified message.
 13. Get the specified **node property**.
 The node identifier, node name and node output count can be get.
 14. Specify that the processing of the message has been **completed**, so it can be handled by the Complete-node in the flow.
+See [wiki](https://github.com/bartbutenaers/node-red-contrib-blockly/wiki/Trigger-a-Complete-node-via-a-Done-block).
 15. Some things can be don when the **node is closed**, most of the time to cleanup stuff.

 ## Config node settings